fedebarabas/fedebarabas.github.io/index.md

 ### Bio

 I got my Licenciate and PhD degrees from the University of Buenos Aires, Argentina.
-For my Licenciate thesis I studied the counting statistical efficiency of muon detectors for the [Pierre Auger Observatory](https://www.auger.org/).
+For my Licenciate thesis I studied the counting statistical efficiency of cosmic particle detectors for the [Pierre Auger Observatory](https://www.auger.org/).
-For my PhD thesis at the [Applied Nanophysics Group](http://www.nano.df.uba.ar/), [CIBION](http://www.cibion-conicet.gob.ar/?lan=en), I designed and built a localization fluorescence microscope, capable of acquiring images of biological samples at the nanometric scale.
+For my PhD thesis at the [Applied Nanophysics Group](http://www.nano.df.uba.ar/), [CIBION](http://www.cibion-conicet.gob.ar/?lan=en), I designed and built a state-of-the-art microscope, capable of acquiring images of biological samples at the nanometric scale.

 Now working as a postdoc researcher at [TestaLab](http://testalab.org/), [SciLifeLab](http://www.scilifelab.se/) in Stockholm.
 Here, we devise new ways of looking at cellular structures beyond the current limits in the spatial and temporal domains.

 ### I also like